willnotwish/pi-pico-experiments/docs/leds.md

 #### More insight
 On the LED strip itself is the marking `3V1`.

-I rigged up a single LED from strip to a variable voltage supply, and measured the current drawn as I increased the supply voltage.
+I rigged up a single LED from the strip to a variable voltage supply, and measured the current drawn as I increased the supply voltage.

 At < 2.3V, the LED was not illuminated.
 At 2.3V I could spot a very dim light (pinhead-sized).
 The relationship between supply voltage and current was then noted: